Siltstone

 Siltstone, also known as aleurolite, is a clastic sedimentary rock that is composed mostly of silt.
 It is a form of mudrock with a low clay mineral content, which can be distinguished from shale by its lack of fissility.

-Although its permeability and porosity is relatively low, siltstone is sometimes a tight gas reservoir rock, an unconventional reservoir for methane gas that requires hydraulic fracturing for economic gas production.
+Although its permeability and porosity is relatively low, siltstone is sometimes a tight gas reservoir rock, an unconventional reservoir for natural gas that requires hydraulic fracturing for production to be economical.

 Siltstone was prized in ancient Egypt for manufacturing statuary and cosmetic palettes.
 The siltstone quarried at Wadi Hammamat was a hard, fine-grained siltstone that resisted flaking and was almost ideal for such uses.